839-Studio/china_engineering_management_academician/README.md

 # China_Engineering_Management_Academician

-### Documentation and data of "The Changing Faces of China's Academicians"
+### Documentation and data of "The Changing Faces of China’s Elite Academicians"

 Link to be added.